 (The Sobiesky plaque)

-The road continues past Dorotheergasse, which houses, for example, the Jewish Museum‘s main site and the local cultural icon that is the Hawelka coffee house (I recommend you try the Buchtel pastries).
+The road continues past Dorotheergasse on your right, which houses, for example, the Jewish Museum‘s main site and the local cultural icon that is the Hawelka coffee house (I recommend you try the Buchtel pastries).

 Just after the junction with Dorotheergasse, look for a plaque on the outside wall of the Augustinerkirche bearing the name Jan Sobiesky.